 Permission of the instructor courses in which you have indicated an interest and for which the instructor has either admitted you or informed the registrar that all interested may be enrolled.

 Open enrollment courses will be thereafter added up to a maximum of 20 units.
-The computer will give priority to students in their final year for these courses, within the preference ranks.
+Priority is given to students in their final year for these courses, within the preference ranks, unless the course description states otherwise.

 Note: The system does not consider time conflicts when allocating courses, which means that you could be allocated two courses with overlapping meeting times.
 It is your responsibility to ensure that you do not have courses with overlapping meeting times on your schedule by the end of the open add/drop period.